hungrymonkey/another-challenges/README.md

 ## Proper Floyd heap sort https://en.wikipedia.org/wiki/Binary_heap#Building_a_heap

 ## Rational:
 My first task was to create a naive solution to evaluate the worst time and space complexity of the problem.
-This solution would be useful as a tester and a goal
+This solution would be useful as a tester and worse case algorithm.

 I attempted to use hash maps as the solution since coding questions use them often.
-A common question is to find two numbers which add up to a given sum.
-I soon realized that the value needs their ordered neighbors which requires some ability to sort the list.
+A common challenge is to find two numbers which add up to a given sum.
+I soon realized that the minimum value difference needs their nexted ordered neighbor which requires some ability to sort the list.

 Evaluting right to left requires me to build the whole tree then remove each element in order at a time.
 However, evaluting left to right allow me to slowly build the tree as I evaluate each element.

-This problem burdens two operations: insert and neighbor lookup.
+This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, I can slowly build the assoriated array such that given this array [2,4,8].
 I can binary search between 4 and 8 to grab the neighbors 5 and 8 while I insert 5 and memmove the entire right array.
-These operations meet the requirement for a data structure.
-A data structure is useful when the cost of building and maintaining outweighs the althernative algorithm.
+Since I cannot memove the rest of the array, I need a way to shift data quickly.
+This criteria meets the prerequistes for a data structure.
+For a data structure to be useful, the cost of building and maintaining it is less than the alternative.

 Since memmove huge chucks of memory operations are expensive, I thought about creating a linked list which requires arbitary inserts.
 Skiplist was brainstorm due to its ability to binary search and see its neighbors.